Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25115/README.md

 **Scenario 2:**

 I want to express my gratitude to my friend Sahith.
 He has helped me countless times by lending me money whenever I need it.
 No matter the situation, he never hesitates.
 He would always say, “We are going to stay here together for four years — you can repay me anytime.”
-That simple line shows me how generous and understanding he is.
+That simple line shows me how generous and understanding he is. in the time of dhesara